Stocks Struggle As China Virus Sparks Fear For World Economy - UrduPoint

 The WHO invoked a global health emergency on coronavirus -- but stopped short of recommending trade and travel restrictions that could have had a bruising effect on China, a key global growth engine.

-- 'Growth fears' - Foreign airlines have begun cancelling or curtailing flights to and from China, and a number of governments are recommending citizens do not visit the country.
+- 'Growth fears' - Airlines have begun cancelling or curtailing flights to and from China, and a number of governments are recommending citizens do not visit the country.

 Investors initially applauded the WHO's move, plunging back into markets that have lost altitude over recent days as the 2019-nCoV crisis has worsened.